disconnect78/elite-tap/readme.md

 The debugger will open when we hit the breakpoint.
 Press `Alt+W` to open the `Save data from memory...` box, then press `Enter` to select `to binary file`.
 Enter the filename `elite48_a.bin` or `elite48_b.bin` depending on whether we loaded the A-side or B-side version.
 Press `Enter` then provide the start address `4000`.
 Press `Enter` again then provide the end address `FFA8`.
 Press `Enter` to save the file.

-Once both `elite48_a.bin` and `elite48_b.bin` have been dumped, move the files to the working directory (ie. this one).
+Once both `elite48_a.bin` and `elite48_b.bin` have been dumped, move the files to the working directory (ie. this current repo).

 ## Writing a loader

 [`loader.asm`](loader.asm) is a simple loader which will headerlessly load the block of code we just dumped.
-After loading, it will apply some patches.
+After loading, it will apply some patches then wait for the user to press a key.

 ## Patching the game